ma18015/Introduction-of-Programming2/README.md

-# Test Program for Introduction of Programming 2.
+# Test Script for Introduction of Programming 2.

 I didn't make some test script. \
 This script is not used assert or that kind of thing. \